WORKPLACE LIGHTING REGULATIONS

 LG7 also informs on how best to select luminaires, lights sources and their controls (i.e. ability to dim and setup controls to limit energy waste), considering the needs of employees to create a tailored approach.
-This means that lighting is utilised in the interior design process to bring out varying tones across a space.
-Other factors considered include; the flexibility of the workspace (i.e. will it be necessary to move furniture), are there heritage features to be considered, requirements in terms of light colour and will emergency lighting be required.
+This means that lighting is utilised in the interior design process to bring out varying tones across space.
+Other factors considered include; the flexibility of the workspace (i.e. will it be necessary to move furniture), there are heritage features to be considered, requirements in terms of light colour and will emergency lighting be required.

 Cylindrical illumination (distribution of light within various areas of the workspace) is also covered.
 It is recommended that the task area (e.g. desk area worked in) should be between 300 to 500 lux and 1200 to 1600 mm above floor level should be lit to 150 lux.